michaelkotelnikov/rhacm-workshop/07.Ansible-Tower-Integration/README.md

 <hub> $ oc apply -f https://raw.githubusercontent.com/michaelkotelnikov/rhacm-workshop/master/07.Ansible-Tower-Integration/demo-policy/rhacm-resources/policy.yaml
 ```

 After creating the policy, make sure that the policy works as expected.
-Create a namespace with the name `forbidden-namespace`, on `local-cluster`.
+Create a namespace with the name `forbidden-namespace`, on the managed cluster.

 ```
-<hub> $ oc create namespace forbidden-namespace
+<managed cluster> $ oc create namespace forbidden-namespace
 ```

  Make sure that a violation is initiated.